Ralph Pomeroy Buckland: Early life and career

 Born in Leyden, Massachusetts Buckland moved with his parents to Ravenna, Ohio, the same year.
 He attended the country schools, Tallmadge (Ohio) Academy, and Kenyon College in Gambier, Ohio.
 After studying law, he was admitted to the bar in 1837 and commenced practice in Fremont, Ohio.
 He served as the mayor of Fremont from 1843 to 1845 and was a delegate to the Whig National Convention in 1848.
 He served as a member of the Ohio State Senate from 1855 to 1859.

 Civil War service

 With the outbreak of the Civil War, Buckland entered the Union Army as the colonel of the 72nd Ohio Infantry on January 10, 1862.
 Buckland commanded the Fourth Brigade in William T. Sherman's 5th Division of the Army of the Tennessee at the Battle of Shiloh in April.
 He was commissioned as a brigadier general of volunteers on November 29, 1862.
 During the Siege of Vicksburg in the spring and early summer of 1863, Buckland commanded a brigade in Sherman's XV Corps.

-He resigned from the army January 6, 1865, and returned to Ohio after winning election to the United States Congress.
+He resigned from the army on January 6, 1865, and returned to Ohio after winning election to the United States Congress.
 In the omnibus promotions following the surrender of the Confederate armies, he was brevetted as a major general dating from March 13, 1865.